a23506/awesome-github-repos/data.md

 *   [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev

 *   [DigitalPlatDev/FreeDomain](https://github.com/DigitalPlatDev/FreeDomain) - DigitalPlat FreeDomain: Free Domain For Everyone

-## PHP

-*   [alexandermarston/vnstat-dashboard](https://github.com/alexandermarston/vnstat-dashboard) - A responsive web UI to view network traffic statistics provided by vnStat (with support for version 2.x)

 ## Shell